Nebraska Hourly Paycheck Calculator

 How Your Nebraska Paycheck Works

-Your net equals gross hourly wages (regular, overtime, tips, differentials, bonuses) minus pretax deductions; then minus FICA, federal income tax, and Nebraska state withholding.
-With no municipal wage tax, there’s no city/town withholding line.
-The calculator itemizes hours, rates, taxable wages, all withholdings, deductions, and final take-home.
+Your net pay equals gross wages (regular, overtime, tips, differentials, bonuses) minus pretax deductions, then minus FICA, federal, and Nebraska withholding.
+With no municipal wage tax, there’s no city/town line.
+The calculator itemizes hours, rates, taxable wages, withholdings, deductions, and take-home pay.

 • Inputs: Hourly rate, hours, overtime, tips, pay frequency, filing status, dependents/credits, deductions.

-• Outputs: Line-by-line FICA, federal, Nebraska state, deductions, and estimated net pay.
+• Outputs: Line-by-line FICA, federal, Nebraska state, deductions, and net pay.

 • Supplemental wages: Compare flat vs. aggregate federal methods for bonuses/commissions.

-Replace placeholders with official Nebraska Department of Labor figures (taxable wage base, experience-rated range, and new-employer rate) before publishing.
+Replace placeholders with official Nebraska Department of Labor (DOL) figures before publishing.

 Year Taxable Wage Base (USD) Experience-Rated Range (%) New Employer Rate (%) Notes